 Kandol was always stubborn.
 The goddess had been absent for close to three thousand years and still, he would not let her go.
 Talk about beating a dead horse, or in this case, a dead goddess.

-When she was older, Gwynna returned to Kandol and leaned the Maiden’s lore.
+When she was older, Gwynna returned to Kandol and learned the Maiden’s lore.
 Honestly, I think Kandol made a lot of it up – the rituals, the prayers, the holy days, all of it – though he’d never admit it.
 Think about it, none of it existed in the Elder Days.
 Back then, it was all about the Stones and keeping the Dark Lord trapped.
 None of that mattered any more.

 Gwynna’s descendants followed in her steps by coming to Pel Aesylle for remedial training.
 Elsewhere, the Earth Mother was a dead and forgotten goddess, but in Sangrithar she flourished as the Maiden, where the people loved her as much as they loved Umbar for more than four thousand years.